 - 2 cups broccoli florets

-- 1/4 cup sliced green onions, for garnish if desired
+- ¼ cup sliced green onions for garnish

-- 1 tablespoon toasted sesame seeds, for garnish if desired
+- 1 tablespoon toasted sesame seeds for garnish

 - In a large glass bowl prepare the marinade by combining 2 tablespoons cornstarch, black pepper, 2 tablespoons soy sauce, 2 tablespoons sesame oil and 1 teaspoon rice vinegar.
 Add the chicken pieces to the bowl and toss to coat.
 Cover the bowl with plastic wrap and refrigerate while preparing the vegetables.
 Marinate the chicken for 30 minutes or up to 4 hours.